bdobyns/silver-funicular/php-mysql-eb/TechLead.Readme.md

 Typically, you have several environments, most commonly [ *dev* *prod* ] or [ *dev* *staging* *production* ] or [ *dev* *test* *prod* ].

-In this project we need an RDS as well as intances, so we're going to give a lot of argumetns to `./deploy.sh createenv`
+In this project we need an RDS as well as intances, so we are going to give a lot of argumetns to `./deploy.sh create`

     ./deploy.sh create test -i m1.small --timeout 60 \
     -db.engine mysql -db.i db.m1.small -db.size 5 -db.pass battery-staple -db.user tinfoilhat